Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Results

-Figure \ref{fig:compare_direct_QST_to_clone} shows that the proposed protocol (see Figure \ref{fig:main_figure}) provides a significant improvement over direct single qubit transmission when $M$ is large.
+Figure~\ref{fig:compare_direct_QST_to_clone} shows that the proposed protocol (see Figure~\ref{fig:main_figure}) provides a significant improvement over direct single qubit transmission when $M$ is large (but when considering only single qubits and in particular single clones of the original qubit, as expected, direct QST gives the lowest error rate).
+The tradeoff that this protocol proposes is to sacrifice some error rate in the small $M$ regime in order to make the total number of transmitted copies of that original qubit very large, and at very large $M$ we get a constant error rate as shown by Figure~\ref{fig:increasing_M_error_rate}.
 Note that because of the asymptotic clone quality, $M$ can be any large finite number.
-Figure \ref{fig:increasing_M_error_rate} shows this asymptotic clone quality as $M$ becomes extremely large, for both error metrics, for a fixed number of shots.
+Figure~\ref{fig:increasing_M_error_rate} shows this asymptotic clone quality as $M$ becomes extremely large, for both error metrics, for a fixed number of shots.
 This shows that, for sufficiently large $M$, Alice can use a constant number of qubits (for a desired error rate) in order to transmit those qubits, via a symmetric universal quantum cloning machine, to $M$ remote receivers.
-Figure \ref{fig:compare_direct_QST_to_clone} shows that there is approximately an order of magnitude separation between the limiting behavior of the quantum cloning and the direct qubit transmission.
-In order to quantify this, we can measure the breakeven point between these two methods.
+Figure~\ref{fig:compare_direct_QST_to_clone} shows that there is approximately an order of magnitude separation between the limiting behavior of the quantum cloning and the direct qubit transmission.
+In order to quantify this, we can measure the breakeven point between these two transmission methods.

 The breakeven point is defined as the point where the two methods (the direct single qubit transmission and the proposed quantum cloning protocol) require the same number of message qubits to be prepared by Alice in order for the receiver error rate (for all $M$ receivers) to be the same.
-Figure \ref{fig:breakeven} plots this breakeven point as a function of error rate.
-The breakeven point for this range of error rates was computed using an interpolation between the datapoints from Figure \ref{fig:compare_direct_QST_to_clone}.
+Figure~\ref{fig:breakeven} plots this breakeven point as a function of error rate.
+The breakeven point for this range of error rates was computed using an interpolation between the datapoints in Figure~\ref{fig:compare_direct_QST_to_clone}.